Stuffed Morels with Chicken and Cheese

 Add salt and pepper.
 Mix equally.

 TIP!
 You can add an egg (or part of an egg) to the stuffing preparation to help get the right texture.
-This is especially helpful if the ground meat is dry.
+This is especially helpful if the ground meat is dry or when using rice in place of meat.

 Stuffing the morels